niknak1379/ObsidianNotes/content/03-Application-Architecture/FrontEnd/JS/React Notes/React Router.md

 https://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writing-manually
-oops forgot its only [[client side routing]], when page reload it throws 404, the stack link explains it really well, should read through it more later.
+oops forgot its only [[Client Side Routing]], when page reload it throws 404, the stack link explains it really well, should read through it more later.